kuromi tekenen

 Leave her face and body white, and this contrast really makes the design pop.

-Adding a final, charming detail can enhance her cute-but-mischievous appearance.
-Try coloring two small pink ovals on her cheeks for blush.
-It’s a simple touch, but it adds a lot of character.
+A final, charming detail can really enhance her cute-but-mischievous appearance.
+Color two small pink ovals on her cheeks for blush.
+It’s simple, but it transforms the whole thing, genuinely.
+That splash of pink gives her actual character and life you wouldn’t expect from such a small touch.